LoganCome/logancome.github.io/_pages/includes/intro.md

 Prior to this, I obtained my Bachelor's degree from Hainan University with the best graduation honor of "Student of the Year Awards", while was supervised by [Prof. Jieren Cheng](https://hd.hainanu.edu.cn/cs/info/1104/1857.htm).
 I then earned my MPhil degree at the [Cloud Computing Center](http://cloud.siat.ac.cn/cloud/) of [SIAT](https://www.siat.ac.cn/), [Chinese Academy of Science](https://www.cas.cn/), and later at the [SKL-IOTSC](https://skliotsc.um.edu.mo/), where I was supervised by IEEE Fellow [Prof. Cheng-Zhong Xu](https://www.fst.um.edu.mo/personal/czxu/).
 Following that, I joined HKUST for my Ph.D. studies and completed my coursework at the Robotics Institute during the first two years.

 My research interest includes robotics and federated learning.
-Papers published in top robotics conferences/journals as TASE, RAL, ICRA, IROS, IJCNN, etc.
+Papers published in top robotics conferences/journals as TASE, RAL, ICRA, IROS, IJCNN, etc. I was the winner of Outstanding Paper Award of CCF National Conference of Theoretical Computer Science

 As the founding chairman of both the IEEE Hainan University Student Branch and the Hainan University Robotics and Artificial Intelligence Association, I have been volunteering to promote education in Robotics and AI, providing numerous students with opportunities to learn in this field.
 In recognition of my efforts, I was honored with the Education Achievement Award by the government.